Molloy's Men In Nursing

 Molloy's Men In Nursing club meeting together to discuss a research project

-Molloy College's nursing program is one of the most renowned in the entire country.
-In fact, College Factual has named Molloy College the top nursing school in the country, as graduates of the program can expect to make approximately 30% more than your average nursing student.
+Molloy University's nursing program is one of the most renowned in the entire country.
+In fact, College Factual has named Molloy University the top nursing school in the country, as graduates of the program can expect to make approximately 30% more than your average nursing student.

 Despite men being the minority in one of the country's most recognized educational programs, they still have made their passions known and seek to do good with the educational opportunity bestowed to them.